 Once this time comes, whether it is a few minutes or a few hours, proceed to show your Aussie a ton of love, affection, and treats too!
 This will positively reinforce in the mind of your Australian Shepherd that good things happen when it does not bark, rather than when it does!

 Repeat this process for a few days to a week.
-It is important to not rush and to let the dog finish barking so it can associate the praise and treats with the lack of barking properly.
+It is important not to rush and to let the dog finish barking so it can associate the praise and treats with the lack of barking properly.
 Once you’re confident the association is starting to form, it is time to move on to the next step.

 Introduce a command word.
 A command word is what it sounds like, a word you say to your dog when you want them to do something.
 Examples include sit, stay, come, lay down, and other extremely common words or phrases that people use to train their dogs.